omer-re/Ad-matay/README.md

 An app that allows skipping commercial break on recorded TV shows by using computer vision elements.

+I first thought of it about 2 years ago, but I ditched it too fast to be significant.
+Back then I made a little presentation of my blueprints in order to consult with friends about it, [it is still available here](https://youtu.be/E45f3Y3l9NQ?si=hlVrtUqbBtFeZCYh)

 The app relies on the prior knowledge we have on the TV channels, which changes the icons and/or presenting timers on commercial breaks.
 The app allows capturing the content of the TV in several ways (TBD below), then uses YOLO and CV methods to isolate the TV and the ROIs.